How to Visit the Milan Duomo Rooftop

 If you want to get to the Duomo by bus instead, there are plenty of bus services that run from both terminals to Milan Central Bus Station.
 There are also lines to Linate, Sesto and Torino airports.

-There are different tourist bus services in the city of Milan and all of their lines include the Duomo among their stops.
+There are different tourist bus services in the city of Milan and all lines include the Duomo among their stops.
 Therefore, if you have one of the passes, you don't have to worry about how to get there.

-- Dogs are not allowed and children must always be accompanied by an adult.
+- Children must always be accompanied by an adult.

 - Heels are not allowed in the building.